ShashwatSharmaPM/platform-decomposition-api-marketplace/diagrams/after-state.md

 ## Key architectural decisions

 **Why the monolith became an orchestrator, not deleted:**
 Rewriting everything from scratch would have taken 2+ years and introduced massive risk.
-Keeping the monolith as a thin routing layer meant we could decompose incrementally, one service at a time, with rollback capability at each step.
+Keeping the monolith as a thin routing layer meant we could isolate services incrementally, one at a time, with rollback capability at each step.

 **Why auth per service, not a central auth gateway:**
 Central auth creates a single point of failure and doesn't support the marketplace model (different clients need different service-level permissions).
 Per-service auth meant we could grant marketplace customers access to specific modules without exposing the full platform.